jimsong/ansi_escape/README.md

 ## Usage

 ### Effects

-Effects are defined in lib/ansi_escape/effects and can be applied to strings.
-Calling apply_to on a string will return an ANSIEscape::FormattedString.
+Effects are defined in lib/ansi_escape/effects and inherit from abstract base class `ANSIEscape::Effects::Base`.

+#### apply_to(string)
+The `apply_to` method on an effect instance takes a `String` or `ANSIEscape::FormattedString` and returns an `ANSIEscape::FormattedString` with the effect applied on the entire input string.
 Examples of how to do this are shown below.

 #### Underline
 ~~~